-These are some projects and the accompanying code I have written to solve some of my problems.
+These are some of the projects and the accompanying code I have worked on in the past, both professionally and personally.

 - Mimeo Digital: Hired by Mimeo to build their hybrid application using AngularJS, Ionic v1, and Cordova to package for Android, iOS and Windows 10.
 The application allowed viewing of various document types (PDF, images, ePub, Articulate, Captivate, etc) including offline support.
 The application leveraged the application cache and platform specific meta tags to offer a full offline experience prior to PWA entrance.
 I also rewrote the application using Angular 5 and Ionic v3 with TypeScript adding full PWA support with service workers (with fallback to application cache).
 During this process I also setup build environments and deployment projects in Octopus.

 - Network Interface Plugin for PhoneGap Build: Started using PhoneGap Build for rapid development and ran into an issue grabbing the device IP.
 I wrote this plugin to request the WiFi IP address and return it.
 Currently, this plugin is for iOS only however plans are in place to extend it out.
 Website can be found here

 - OpenSprinkler Mobile Controller: A mobile frontend for the OpenSprinkler irrigation device.
 Designed to allow manual control, program management (view, edit, delete and add), initiate a run-once program, view status, adjust rain delay, change OpenSprinkler settings and view logs.
 More information about the app (including screenshots) can be found here